 Note 3: The status of a Draft merge request shall be changed to ready for merge by clicking the "Mark as ready" button when the related CR is agreed/approved.

+MRs corresponding to CRs that are not agreed in SA5 or not approved in SA shall be closed by the author within 10 days of the end of the meeting.
+The code moderator may also close such MRs.

 The Code Moderator, with appropriate assistance from the relevant Contribution authors, is responsible for taking care of overall code checking, (e.g. merged all CRs in a integration branch and make sure there’s no compilation error on the merged code), especially conflict checking, before the SA plenary.
 In case of errors being found during the checking process, the code moderator or corresponding contribution author (depends on the error type, complexity, and severity) shall provide contributions to SA plenary for the error correction as company contribution(s). .
 This check needs to be done after each SA5 meeting.